 Q: What is your favorite area restaurant?

 A: Dog Tooth Bar & Grill.
-It’s open year-round, and I’ve never had a bad meal there, whether having a nice dinner or grabbing some munchies.
-Did I mention it’s only a block up from Esplanade?
+It’s open year-round, and we've never had a bad meal there, whether having a nice dinner or grabbing some munchies.
+Did we mention it’s only a block up from Esplanade?

 Q: If you could only choose one local attraction that is a must-see, what would it be?

-A: Oh boy - Just one favorite must-see?
-Well, I’m going to have to pick two.
+A: Just one favorite must-see?
+Well, we're going to have to pick two.
 You cannot come to Wildwood without visiting the boardwalk.
-With that being said, my personal favorite is the Cape May Whale Watcher.
-I love being ON the water, and this boat ride never gets old.
+With that being said, our personal favorite is the Cape May Whale Watcher.
+We love being ON the water, and this boat ride never gets old.
 They do several trips throughout the day; the 1 p.m. trip lasts three hours and is the one where you can actually spot the whales (and they are so amazing to see).
-However, my favorite is the sunset cruise, where you can get a bite to eat, sip on a drink and take in the beauty of the sea, which is full of so many dolphins that swim right next to the boat.
-The captain gives you the history of Cape May and the fun facts about dolphins all while you enjoy the sunset- did I say AMAZING!
+However, our favorite is the sunset cruise, where you can get a bite to eat, sip on a drink and take in the beauty of the sea, which is full of so many dolphins that swim right next to the boat.
+The captain gives you the history of Cape May and the fun facts about dolphins all while you enjoy the sunset- did we say AMAZING!